DubNubz/gravity-assist/README.md

 - Tech Point Allocation Planner (planned)

 ## Changelog
-### v3.1.0
+### v0.3.1 | January 16, 2024
-- Changed information displayed in Research Agreement Helper
+- Changed the information displayed in Research Agreement Helper
 - Version number in footer is now dynamic
-- Optimized information displated in Research Agreement Helper for mobile users
+- Optimized how information is displayed in Research Agreement Helper for mobile users
 - Added images to Research Agreement Helper

 All changes can be found in the full [changelog](https://gravity-assist.netlify.app/).